eemektas/MITx-6.00.1x/README.md

 # MITx-6.00.1x
-Solutions of MITx-6.00.1x course on edX
+My solutions for MITx-6.00.1x course on edX